BruceWang1030/BruceWang1030/README.md

 ### I am Bruce Wang
 - A Full Stack Web Developer with interests in AI.
-- A Software Engineering undergraduate student at University of Waterloo.
+- Graduated from University of Waterloo Software Engineering.
-- Currently looking for full time opportunities after graduation Apr 2023

 ⭐️ From [Bruce](https://github.com/BruceWang1030)